openvinotoolkit/openvino/docs/install_guides/configurations-for-ncs2.md

 @endsphinxdirective

+This page introduces additional configurations for Intel® Neural Compute Stick 2 with Intel® Distribution of OpenVINO™ toolkit on Linux, Raspbian OS and macOS.

 ## Linux

 Once you have your Intel® Distribution of OpenVINO™ toolkit installed, follow the steps to be able to work on NCS2: